Welcome to our Lab's Website!

 We place great importance on the solid training and scientific development of our group’s young researchers.
 Highly motivated students, who have the potential for creativity and independence and who aspire to a competitive career, whether in science or the private sector, at home or abroad, are always welcome to join our group and integrally participate in our research.

 On the conceptual side members of our group get trained in quantum physics, atomic, molecular and optical physics, quantum optics, classical and quantum information, spin dynamics, physical chemistry, biophysics and advanced numerical simulations.
 On the experimental side they learn to design, perform and analyze sophisticated experiments utilizing lasers, optics, electronics and data acquisition systems, vacuum technology and a wide array of biophysical techniques.
-We also emphasize training on technical presentation and science communications skills.
+We also emphasize training on technical presentation and science communication skills.

 Kostas Mouloudakis presented a poster and Iannis Kominis delivered a talk about spin-noise correlations at the Hot Vapor Workshop held at the University of Stuttgart.